chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >DISANG=COM_dist.RST *details of the COM restraint*
 >DUMPAVE=04_Equil_dist.RST *file to write position of restrained molecule to*

-You can then run both the equilibration (heat, hold methanol at z=0 for 100ps) and the pulling (move methanol from z=0 to z=32A  over 32ns of simulation) with the following bash script:
+You can then run both the equilibration (heat, hold methanol at z=0 for 100ps) and the pulling (move methanol from z=0 to z=32 A  over 32 ns of simulation) with the following bash script:
 >./run_pull.sh

-Note that the pulling rate is implicitely set by the total pull distance (32A, as set in COM_pull.RST) and the total simulation time (32ns, as set in 05_Pull.in).
+Note that the pulling rate is implicitely set by the total pull distance (32A, as set in COM_pull.RST) and the total simulation time (32 ns, as set in 05_Pull.in).
 The pulling rate here is then 1A per ns.

 You will have to modify GPU / AMBERHOME specific information, or make it suitable for your cluster.
 This took 12 hours on a single GPU.
 However you can skip to the next step without doing the actual run, as the starting windows we extract from the the resulting trajectory are provided.